turingschool/curriculum/source/projects/blogger.markdown

 The left most column says `articles`.
 This is the *prefix* of the path.
 The router will provide two methods to us using that name, `articles_path` and `articles_url`.
 The `_path` version uses a relative path while the `_url` version uses the full URL with protocol, server, and path.
 The `_path` version is always preferred.

-The second column, here `GET`, is the HTTP verb for the route.
+The second column, `GET`, is the HTTP verb for the route.
 Web browsers typically submit requests with the verbs `GET` or `POST`.
-In this column, you'll see other HTTP verbs including `PUT` and `DELETE` which browsers don't actually use.
+In this column, you'll see other HTTP verbs including `PUT`, `PATCH`, and `DELETE` which browsers don't actually use.
 We'll talk more about those later.

 The third column is similar to a regular expression which is matched against the requested URL.
 Elements in parentheses are optional.
 Markers starting with a `:` will be made available to the controller with that name.
 In our example line, `/articles(.:format)` will match the URLs `/articles/`, `/articles.json`, `/articles` and other similar forms.

-The fourth column is where the route maps to in the applications.
-Our example has `articles#index`, so requests will be sent to the `index` method of the `ArticlesController` class.

-Now that the router knows how to handle requests about articles, it needs a place to actually send those requests, the *Controller*.
+The fourth column is what part of the application will handle a request that matches this route.

 ### Creating the Articles Controller

-We're going to use another Rails generator but your terminal has the console currently running.
-Let's open one more terminal or command prompt and move to your project directory which we'll use for command-line scripts.
-In that new terminal, enter this command:
+Declaring the articles resources lets the router know where to direct requests about articles, but if we spin up the application and go to [http://localhost:3000/articles](http://localhost:3000/articles) we'll get an error.

+The router will try to send us to the `index` action of the `ArticlesController`, which doesn't exist yet.

+We'll use another generator to create the missing controller:

 {% terminal %}
 $ bin/rails generate controller articles